lea-rothoerl/GeCA/README.md

 # Advancing Mammographic Image Generation Using Generative Cellular Automata for Improved CAD Systems
-A Master Thesis by Lea Rothörl, Master Biomedical Data Science
+*A Master Thesis by Lea Rothörl, Master Biomedical Data Science*

 ![MA_PL_FI](https://github.com/user-attachments/assets/b590ca55-6185-4e44-84ef-683154532f2a)

-This repository contains the code and experiments for my master thesis on mammographic image generation using Generative Cellular Automata (GeCA).
+This repository contains the code for my master thesis on mammographic image generation using Generative Cellular Automata (GeCA).
 This work builds substantially on the original [GeCA framework](https://github.com/xmed-lab/GeCA/) proposed by **Elbatel, Kamnitsas, and Li (2024)**.

 ---